codetriage-readme-bot/ImageSlider/README.md

 This javascript library is a simple image slider that slides the images with specified periodic time.

 The main usage of this library is as follows:

+Note: the "Images/1.jpg" means the folder with Images having "1.jpg" as an image.

 ```html
 <h1>Simple Image Slider</h1>